21 Oct Do footballers need educating on the potential harms of their commercial partnerships?

-Manchester United forward and all round good-guy Marcus Rashford MBE has issued an appeal to the public to back his food poverty campaign, saying Britain should show compassion and empathy towards the poorest children in society.
+Manchester United forward and all round good-guy Marcus Rashford MBE has appealed to the public to back his food poverty campaign, saying Britain should show compassion and empathy towards the poorest children in society.

 Rashford has become a prolific anti-poverty campaigner, forcing a government U-turn on holiday food vouchers in early summer and backing a cross-party parliamentary bill to fund fee breakfast provision to schools in deprived areas.

 The England forward is now calling on people to be generous and to help rather than judge children and families that may have fallen on hard times, saying, “food poverty is never the child’s fault.”